fusion809/fusion809.github.io-old2/_drafts/IDE-TE/15-intellijidea.md

 ### Background
 {% include Layouts/editor-infobox.html editor="IntelliJ IDEA CE" language="Java." focus="Java IDE." country="U.S.A." developers="JetBrains." license="Apache License 2.0." logo="idea.png" repo="JetBrains/intellij-community" %}
 [**IntelliJ IDEA CE**](http://www.jetbrains.com/idea/), which I will abbreviate as **IJCE**, is a free and open-source IDE developed by JetBrains that is designed specifically for Java development.
-It is the free counterpart to a proprietary IDE (called IntelliJ IDEA Ultimate Edition) that is more feature-packed with support for several additional programming languages.
+It is the free counterpart to a proprietary IDE (called IntelliJ IDEA Ultimate Edition) that is more feature-packed with support for several additional programming languages, including Python.
 Its support for programming languages is extended by use of plugins &mdash; the ultimate edition can even get a Python plugin that will provide it with all the features of PyCharm Professional Edition, which is also developed by JetBrains.

 {% include Layouts/clear.html %}<br/>
 ### Customizability